N8-CIR-Bede/documentation/software/wanderings/wanderings-in-CUDALand.rst

 memory attached directly to the CPUs and connections to storage devices and external connections.
 In other words, data stored in the GPU memory is not normally accessible from the CPU and conversely, data in the CPU memory is not normally accessible from the GPU.
 Until recently, users were responsible for the explicit copying of data to / from the GPU memory.
-Therefore, the reader should understand that the term CPU is shorthand for the the compute performed by the CPU using data in memory that is addressable (accessible) from that CPU.
+Therefore, the reader should understand that the term CPU is shorthand for the compute performed by the CPU using data in memory that is addressable (accessible) from that CPU.
 GPU refers to the GPU-specific domain.
-One profound differnce among the two domains, which is critical for this note, is that the way parallel computation is expressed and performed in the CPU and GPU domains is fundamentally different.
+One profound difference among the two domains, which is critical for this note, is that the way parallel computation is expressed and performed in the CPU and GPU domains is fundamentally different.

 Finally, in some of the comments of the accompanying codes, reference is often made to "the device".
 In this context, the device always refers to the active GPU.

 In order to make compuations on the GPU more accessible.
-NVidia, via its CUDA products,  has provided an extensive programming environment and set of libraries for different functionalities that are invoked on the CPU to perform on the GPU using data already on the GPU.
+NVIDIA, via its CUDA products, has provided an extensive programming environment and set of libraries for different functionalities that are invoked on the CPU to perform on the GPU using data already on the GPU.
 These libraries include FFTs (libcufft.so), operations on sparse matrices (libcusparse.so) and
 Basic Linear Algebra operations on dense vectors and matrices (libcublas.so).
 Some of our examples exploit routines in the libcublas.

-Nvidia also provides a C++ compatible compiler wrapper to make compiling some of CUDA-based codes easier called nvcc. nvcc performs extensive preprocessing on C/C++ codes with the extension .cu.
+NVIDIA also provides a C++ compatible compiler wrapper to make compiling some of CUDA-based codes easier, called nvcc. nvcc performs extensive preprocessing on C/C++ codes with the extension .cu.
 It also hides the linkage to basic CUDA support libraries.

 A getting started example